The Jim Irsay Collection: Bob Dylan

 In 2013 Irsay acquired the 1964 Fender Stratocaster used by Bob Dylan during his July 25, 1965 performance at the Newport Folk Festival.
 Dylan plugged in for the first time with an electric guitar playing his song "Maggie's Farm," followed by electric renditions of "Like a Rolling Stone," and "Phantom Engineer," an early version of "It Takes a Lot to Laugh, It Takes a Train to Cry."

 The crowd's reaction to Dylan's performance was mixed.
 Some claimed that the boos heard from the crowd were due to poor sound quality, while others believed that audience members were upset with Dylan for eschewing his folk roots.
 This performance was an important moment in the history of popular music, leading this guitar to be known as the "Dylan Goes Electric" guitar.

 The guitar was left on Dylan's private plane after the concert.
 The pilot initially tried to return the guitar to Dylan, but after being unsuccessful in his attempt he kept the guitar and eventually gave it to his daughter.
 The daughter later auctioned the guitar, where it was purchased by Irsay.

 Irsay also owned the original handwritten lyrics to Dylan's 1963 song "The Times They Are a-Changin'," which includes crossed-out sections of lyrics that did not appear on the recorded version of the song.

 Eric Clapton

-Blues rocker Eric Clapton is represented in the collection with two guitars.
+Blues rocker Eric Clapton was represented in the collection with two guitars.
 Clapton is considered one of the best guitarists of all time, with Rolling Stone ranking him second in their list of the "100 Greatest Guitarists of All Time."
+Both guitars were sold at Christie’s in 2026.